-- Identify aspirational goals; - Describe the actions needed to set and achieve these. - Present information they researched on a health and wellbeing issues outlining the key issues and making suggestions for any improvements concerning those issues. - Identify risk factors in a given situation (involving alcohol); - Understand and explain the outcomes of risk-taking in a given situation, including emotional risks; - Understand the actual norms around smoking/alcohol and the reasons for common misperceptions of these. - Identify risk factors in a given situation; - Understand and explain the outcomes of risk-taking in a given situation, including emotional risks; - Recognise that some situations can be made less risky e.g. only sharing information with someone you trust. - See link to external resources for further information - Explain what the five ways to wellbeing are; - Describe how the five ways to wellbeing contribute to a healthy lifestyle, giving examples of how they can be implemented in people's lives.

-Term 6 - • Under Reco

-Growing and Changing
+Understand the actual norms around smoking/alcohol and the reasons for common misperceptions of these.
+Identify risk factors in a given situation; • Understand and explain the outcomes of risk-taking in a given situation, including emotional risks; • Recognise that some situations can be made less risky e.g. only sharing information with someone vou trust. • See link to external resources for further information • Explain what the five ways to wellbeing are; • Describe how the five ways to wellbeing contribute to a healthy lifestyle, giving examples of how they can be implemented in people's lives • Understand that fame can be short-lived; Term 6 -• Recognise that photos can be changed to match society's view of perfect; • Identify qualities that people have, as well as their looks.
+Growing and Define what is meant by the term stereotype; • Recognise how the media can sometimes reinforce gender stereotypes; Changing Recognise that people fall into a wide range of what is seen as normal; • Challenge stereotypical gender portrayals of people. • Know the risk of sharing images online and how these are hard to control, once shared;

-- Understand that fame can be short-lived; - Recognise that photos can be changed to match society's view of perfect; - · Identify qualities that people have, as well as their looks. - Define what is meant by the term stereotype; - Recognise how the media can sometimes reinforce gender stereotypes; - Recognise that people fall into a wide range of what is seen as normal; - Challenge stereotypical gender portrayals of people. - Know the risk of sharing images online and how these are hard to control, once shared; - Understand that people can feel pressured to behave in a certain way because of the influence of the peer group; - Understand the norms of risk-taking behaviour and that these are usually lower than people believe them to be. - Recognise some of the changes they have experienced and their emotional responses to those changes; - Suggest positive strategies for dealing with change; - Identify people who can support others dealing with a challenging time of change. - Define the word 'puberty' giving examples of some of the physical and emotional changes - Suggest strategies that help someone who felt challenged by the changes in puberty; - Understand what FGM is and that it is an illegal practice in this country (not referred to directly by name); - Know where someone could get support if they were concerned about their own or another person's safety. - Identify the changes that happen through puberty to allow sexual reproduction to occur; - Know a variety of ways in which the sperm can fertilise the egg to create a baby; - Know the legal age of consent and what it means.
+- Understand that people can feel pressured to behave in a certain way because of the influence of the peer group; - Understand the norms of risk-taking behaviour and that these are usually lower than people believe them to be. - Recognise some of the changes they have experienced and their emotional responses to those changes; - Suggest positive strategies for dealing with change; - Identify people who can support others dealing with a challenging time of change. - Define the word 'puberty' giving examples of some of the physical and emotional changes - Suggest strategies that help someone who felt challenged by the changes in puberty; - Understand what FGM is and that it is an illegal practice in this country (not referred to directly by name); - Know where someone could get support if they were concerned about their own or another person's safety. - Identify the changes that happen through puberty to allow sexual reproduction to occur; - Know a variety of ways in which the sperm can fertilise the egg to create a baby; - Know the legal age of consent and what it means.